facebookresearch/ClassyVision/README.md

 * Integration with PyTorch Hub.
 AI researchers and engineers can download and fine-tune the best publically available ImageNet models with just a few lines of code.
 * Elastic training.
 We have also added experimental integration with [PyTorch Elastic](https://github.com/pytorch/elastic), which allows distributed training jobs to adjust as available resources in the cluster changes.
 It also makes distributed training robust to transient hardware failures.

 Classy Vision is beta software.
 The project is under active development and our APIs are subject to change in future releases.

-## News

-Please check out our [News](NEWS.md) section for news and updates about Classy Vision.
+See the [news page](NEWS.md) for the latest additions & updates.

 ## Installation